 While the designation of this support for refuges as ODA may be misleading, the $15 billion supporting refugees in their present homes also reflects the much more positive reality that some countries are taking in and supporting refugees.
 In this sense, we might prefer to see even far more than $15 billion of “ODA” spent on refugees.
 It would just be best if the distinction was clear, and this funding was in addition to, rather than at least partially in place of, genuine ODA.

-that they were using their ODA budgets for in-country refugee costs while another thirteen countries reported that while using other budgets, this support might, nonetheless, affect their ODA budgets.
+In early 2016, seven countries reported that they were using their ODA budgets for in-country refugee costs while another thirteen countries reported that while using other budgets, this support might, nonetheless, affect their ODA budgets.
 Might at least some countries have provided more ODA, as traditionally understood, if in-country refugee assistance did not qualify as ODA?